FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 XSECAREA.OUT

-    When the channel cross section option is invoked for channel routing, the channel geometry data is written to this file.
+    When the channel cross-section option is invoked for channel routing, the channel geometry data is written to this file.
     It includes: grid element, flow area, top width and wetted perimeter for the lowest top of bank (bankfull flow).

         - Grid element
-        - Flow area of the cross section (sqft or sqm)
+        - Flow area of the cross-section (sqft or sqm)
-        - Top width of the cross section (ft or m)
+        - Top width of the cross-section (ft or m)
-        - Wetted Perimeter of the cross section (ft or m)
+        - Wetted Perimeter of the cross-section (ft or m)

 XSEC.OUT

     This file is created by the channel sediment transport option (ISED = 1 in CONT.
-    DAT and ISEDN = 1 for a channel segment in CHAN.DAT) for natural cross section geometry data.
+    DAT and ISEDN = 1 for a channel segment in CHAN.DAT) for natural cross-section geometry data.
-    It contains the final cross section bed elevations after scour and deposition have been computed.
+    It contains the final cross-section bed elevations after scour and deposition have been computed.
     The file looks the same as XSEC.DAT with updated elevation data.